keekar2022/KACI-Parental_Control/docs/USER_GUIDE.md

 ## 🎯 What It Does

 The auto-update system:
-- ✅ Checks GitHub every 15 minutes for new commits
+- ✅ Checks GitHub every 8 hours for new commits
 - ✅ Automatically pulls latest changes if available
 - ✅ Deploys updated files to correct pfSense locations
 - ✅ Validates PHP syntax before deployment